 Our research section focuses on molecular epidemiology with emphasis on cardiometabolic disturbances like obesity, insulin resistance and their role in the development of cardiovascular diseases.

-We aim to identify novel biomarkers using several -omics approaches, address the issue of causality using a Mendelian Randomisation approach, and translate findings from large-scale genome-wide association studies into clinically relevant findings using high-throughput cell-based and zebrafish model systems.
+We aim to identify novel biomarkers using several -omics approaches addressing the issue of causality using a Mendelian Randomisation approach.
 We also apply traditional epidemiological methods in national registers and large biobanks.